Google 4.6 ★★★★★

 Looking Forward

-This fee represents Disney's ongoing effort to protect direct sales by making resale purchases less attractive.
+This fee represents Disney's ongoing effort to protect direct sales by making resale purchases slightly less attractive.
 We don't expect this to be the last such measure.

 Disney has consistently added restrictions and costs to resale purchases over the years.
 The pattern suggests they'll continue finding ways to create separation between direct and resale experiences.
+Future changes might include additional fees, further restrictions at new resorts, or reduced amenities for resale owners at certain properties.

 For now, the $500 Contract Administration Fee is simply another cost of doing business in the DVC resale market.
 Both buyers and sellers need to factor it into their planning, but it shouldn't fundamentally change anyone's approach to DVC ownership.

 The secondary market has always adapted to Disney's changes, and we expect the same response here.
 Prices will adjust, expectations will reset, and transactions will continue.
+The value proposition of resale DVC remains strong because the price gap between direct and resale is simply too large for any single fee to close.

 Ready to browse DVC resale contracts?